miladutton/critcher2013_2/README.md

 ### Cleaned Data

-- `combined_data.csv`: The final cleaned dataset used for all analyses.
+- `final_data_combined.csv`: The final cleaned dataset used for all analyses.

 ### Scripts